Warehouse Management

 2. Warehouse Location Management

-A key feature for a WMS is the ability to uniquely identify and classify the space in your warehouse.
+Another key feature is the ability to uniquely identify your warehouse layout and classify the space in your warehouse.
 Depending on the size of the operation, it may provide support for unique location IDs across multiple warehouses or internal warehouse zones with many different use cases like pick faces, bulk storage, goods in or out locations and controlled storage (Chilled, frozen, high security).

 A WMS can provide: